Google Cloud Apigee Certified API Engineer

 Error Conditions and Fault Handling

 In our lessons so far, everything has gone exceedingly well and there have been no errors.
 But you and I know that’s not the real world.
 In the real world of APIs, errors occur.
 Errors can be accidental, like a misspelled query parameter, intentional, such as attempted unauthorized access, or because of a condition the API developer imposed, such as a quota being exceeded.
 Whatever causes an error, it needs to be handled and Apigee has a very robust mechanism for doing just that, as you’ll see in this lesson.
+Please note: In this lesson, I used the AssignMessage policy to generate a custom error response.
+Given the context, it would have been more appropriate to use the RaiseFault policy to accomplish the same end result.
+When time allows, I will update the course accordingly.

 Exploring Mediation Strategies